bge-barcoding/gene_fetch/README.md

 * `s/--single`: Taxonomic ID for 'single' sequence search mode (`-i` and `-i2` are ignored when run with `-s` mode). 'single' mode will fetch all (or N if specifying `--max-sequences`) target gene or protein sequences on GenBank for a specific taxonomic ID.
 * `-ms/--max-sequences`: Maximum number of sequences to fetch for a specific taxonomic ID (only applies when run in 'single' mode).
 * `-b/--genbank`: Saves genbank (.gb) files for fetched nucleotide and/or protein sequences to `genbank/` (applies when run in 'batch' or 'single' mode).
 * `-c/--clear`: Forces clean (re)start by clearing output directory regardless of previous run parameters.
-If ommiting `--clear` and rerunning gene-fetch with the same arguments and parameters, checkpoing will be enabled.
+If ommiting `--clear` and rerunning gene-fetch with the same arguments and parameters, checkpointing will be enabled.
 * `--header`: Dictates the format of sequence headers in output FASTA files. 'basic' = '>ID' (default). 'detailed' = '>ID|taxid|accession_number|genbank_description|length'.